foundriesio/docs/source/user-guide/custom-ci/custom-ci.rst

 Custom CI
 =========

-FoundriesFactory® is a Swiss Army knife.
+The FoundriesFactory™ Platform is a Swiss Army knife.
 It includes everything you need to manage the lifecycle of a Linux®-based OS with containerized applications running on it:

    - Git repositories for your operating system (OE layers/recipes) and containerized applications.